whipsterCZ/laravel-ajax/README.md

 <a href="" class="ajax">
 ~~~~~

-ajax success request handler expect JSON containing some of these keys
+**Ajax success** request handler expect JSON containing some of these keys
 ~~~~~ javascript
 {
 	redirect: 'absoluteUrl', //page to redirect